Grant Congruency FAQ

 - The experimental endpoints in a grant application are different than those described in the protocol.
 For instance, the length of time an animal survives after a survival surgical procedure is longer in the grant application than in the protocol.

-PIs will be contacted with the results of the grant congruency review no later than 24 hours of completion of the grant review, or sooner, as necessary.
+PIs will be contacted with the results of the grant congruency review.
 If there are no discrepancies between the animal work described in the grant application and the corresponding IACUC protocol(s), an email will be sent to the PI indicating that the documents were congruent.

 If an OACU staff member identifies discrepancies between the grant application and the IACUC protocol, the PI will be emailed with a detailed description of the discrepancies and suggestions on how the discrepancies can be resolved.
 Discrepancies between the grant application and the IACUC protocol(s) are usually resolved by providing an explanation or submission of a new amendment or protocol.